 These Hershey Kiss Cookies are sure to be Santa’s favorite on Christmas Eve!
-Chocolate kiss cookies are always amazing, but this recipe is even more decadent with cocoa mixed into the batter.
+Chocolate kiss cookies are always amazing, but even more decadent with cocoa mixed into the batter.

 What Are Hershey Kiss Cookies?

-Hershey Kiss Cookies are basically a thumbprint cookie made with cocoa.
-Where you would normally put jam or frosting (in the thumbprint) instead, you place a Hershey Kiss!
+Hershey Kiss Cookies are similar to a thumbprint cookie with a chocolatey twist.
+Where you would normally put jam (in the thumbprint) instead, you place a Hershey Kiss!